marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2022-11-24-Azure Cognitive Services.md

 ---

 For my first post, I'm interested in AI topics that I had to set up for a customer via the usage of Translator which is part of the [Azure Cognitive services](https://azure.microsoft.com/fr-fr/products/cognitive-services/) on Azure.In a simple way it's a tool that allows you to translate your texts.
 It's easy to use, it lets you to integrate it into your backoffice to translate your texts with a lot of sample code allowing you to accelerate your development and you can test it quite easily through the Azure portal or via APIs (in my post via [postman](https://www.postman.com/)).There is a lot of documentation on this service, however it is possible to improve the translations that Microsoft offers, using an additional portal called [custom translator](https://portal.customtranslator.azure.ai/) to refine your translation for example train your model of translation or by the addition of a [custom dictionary](https://learn.microsoft.com/en-us/azure/cognitive-services/translator/custom-translator/concepts/dictionaries) enabling you to add the vocabularies of your company.
-In this post we will briefly explain how to use the translation service but especially the usage of custom translator via the addition of custom dictionnary.
+In this post we will briefly explain how to use the translation service but especially the usage of custom translator via the addition of custom dictionary.

 ##### 1.Creation of the service Cognitives | Translator Ressource